physimals/vervain/README.md

 vasculature", e-print ahead of publication. doi: 10.1002/mrm.25390*

-The following articles provide more background on the original vascular model from which the VERBENA model is derived:
+The following articles provide more background on the original vascular model from which the VERVAIN model is derived:

 *Mouridsen K, Friston K, Hjort N, Gyldensted L, Østergaard L, Kiebel S. Bayesian estimation of cerebral perfusion using a physiological model of microvasculature.